ShankulShukla/Approaches-to-Sentiment-Analysis/README.md

  For training - Sklearn, Pandas, NLTK

- > These are can be installed using pip.
+ > These all can be installed using pip.